 This skin type is often confused with the dry skin type because it is also characterized by having visible red patches.
-However, the red patches that emerge on a sensitive skin are not a result of lack of oil or moisture, which is the case with dry skins, but rather, due to irritations from a certain ingredient present in a moisturizer that the skin is predisposed to.
+However, the red patches that emerge on sensitive skin are not a result of lack of oil or moisture, which is the case with dry skin, but rather, due to irritations from a certain ingredient present in a moisturizer that the skin is predisposed to.

 Best Body Lotions for Combination Skin Type